The Southwest Shootout

-- Six full days of chasing light, stars and sunbeams.
+- Seven full days of chasing light, stars and sunbeams in some of the most epic locations in the Southwest!!

-- Photograph Zion, Bryce Canyon, or Grand Canyon National Parks before the summer heat.
+- Photograph Zion, Lake Powell, or Grand Canyon National Parks before the summer heat.
 These days will be kept flexible so we can chase the best weather.
+Chances are good for wildflowers in many locations!

 The itinerary is being kept flexible to account for weather and current conditions.
 Expert forecasting, group consensus and weather will dictate our final itineray.

-Please arrive in Kanab, UT prior to 2PM on Friday, May 4 for the orientation session at the Best Western Hotel.
+Please arrive in Kanab, UT prior to 3PM on Monday, May 27th for the orientation session at the Best Western Hotel.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western, you will get a 10% discount by mentioning our workshop.
-You will need lodging for the nights of May 4 - May 9.
-We will finish the workshop around 7PM on May 9th.
-It's up to you if you want to stay in Kanab that night or head somewhere else.
+You will need lodging for the nights of May 27, 28, 29, and 31 in Kanab.
+For the night of June 1 you will want to book lodging in Page, AZ.
+The workshop will conclude around mid-afternoon on June 2nd in Page, AZ, so it's up to you if you want to spend another night in Kanab or Page or head somewhere else.
+All times mentioned in this write-up are Utah time, not Arizona time.

 All participants on this trip should be in reasonably good physical condition.
 Although we aren't planning any long hikes on this trip, the uneven terrain, sand, and heat can make short hikes seem much harder.
 You should be comfortable walking around 2-4 miles per day.